Who are we?

 UBRC is a member organization of USRowing, entitling our members to organize and enter boats in local and regional regattas.
 The fall head-race season is particularly active in the Seattle area.

 Any students, faculty, and staff at the University of Washington are eligible to join.
 Spouses and registered domestic partners are invited to participate with their spouse or domestic partner.

 If you are an experienced rower or have had some exposure to the sport through an intensive weekend learn-to-row class or have rowed for more than half a quarter in a competitive program (e.g., UW crew try-outs), you can join as an experienced member.

-Otherwise, we require novice training, which is offered at the beginning of summer and fall quarters through an IMA Sports Skills class.
+Otherwise, we require novice training, which is offered at the beginning of spring and fall quarters through an IMA Sports Skills class.
 Most local clubs and the Seattle parks department (at both Green Lake and Mount Baker Rowing and Sailing Center) also offer intro-to-rowing classes.
 Completion of any of those programs qualifies you to join UBRC.

 Practice frequency depends upon the availability of the coaches to lead practices.
 Our practices are self-coached and interested rowers are encouraged to explore assuming the responsibilities of running practices.